otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 An OTRv4 client must generate a user's prekey messages and publish them to the prekey server.
 Implementers are expected to create their own policy dictating how often their clients upload prekey messages to the prekey server.
 Prekey messages expire when their user profile expires.
 Thus new prekey messages should be published to the prekey server before they expire to keep valid prekey messages available.
 In addition, one prekey message should be published for every long term key that belongs to a user.
 This means that if Bob uploads 3 long term keys for OTRv4 to his client, Bob's client must publish at least 3 prekey messages.

+// TODO: correctly define the ZKPK

 If prekey submissions are not authenticated, then malicious users can perform denial-of-service attacks.
 To preserve the deniability of the overall OTRv4